jonnyleealas/401-Reads/starmethod/questions.md

 34. What is your work life balance?
 My limit is 12 hours a day.
 Thats my absolute limit.
 I have 4 hours of hard concentration and 4 hours of easier less mentally strenious work.
 I have to take at the very least 1 day off per week.
 I try to take 5 minute mental breaks every 2 hours to give my mind and brain a reset.
 Also, after I'm done working I try and do something that has nothing to do with work.

+35. What was a time where you had to become a leader?
+Columbia city theater show.
+We were given a ten minute warning to go on stage.
+My friend had been trouble shooting his computer because it wasn't connecting to the hardware that allowed us to play music.
+My friend was no longer answering my questions which told me he was starting to panic a bit.
+At this point I broke our situation down to a few things.
+    1) we needed more time.
+    2) I had to allow my friend to take a break to reset his mind before show started.
+    3) Fix the hardware situation or we would have to change our plan and play acoustic songs.
+1) While my friend kept trying to fix the issue I asked the sound engineer for a few more minutes to allow us to get something going.
+2) I suggested to my friend to go to the back and warm up his vocals.
+We could at least play acoustic.
+I also asked him the steps he had taken to trouble shoot.

+3) I sat down and calmed my mind and started trouble shooting.
+    1. I turned off computer and hardware.
+    2. I changed the usb cable that connected pc to hardware.
+    3. I used a different usb port to connect the hardware.
+    4. Finally we got a signal and everything was connecting and working properly.
+I learned that we should always have a back up plan.
+I also learned that given your teammates different ways of being productive under stress may help them release some tension; I is possible to reset your brain even under a time constraint.
+Also, I was reaffirmed in my belief that going slower is better than rushing in without thinking.